fleetdm/fleet/docs/Using-Fleet/Fleet-desktop.md

 Requests sent by Fleet Desktop and the web page that opens when clicking on the "My Device" tray item use a Random (Version 4) UUID token to uniquely identify each host.

 The server uses this token to authenticate requests that give host information.
-To secure this access to this information, Fleet uses the following methods:
+To secure access to this information, Fleet uses the following methods:

 **Rate Limiting**